dezzydez007/WorldofWomenGallaxy-NFT-Gallery/README.md

 &nbsp;
 ## Feedback and Support
-If you have any questions, comments, issues and feedback regarding this code template, please message us on [Discord](https://covalenthq.com/discord).
+If you have any questions, comments, issues and feedback regarding this code template, please message me on [Discord]https://discord.gg/4BGsh5uW).

 &nbsp;
 ## About Covalent